TristanDesjardins/snake-AI-deep-Q-learning/README.md

 # snake-AI-deep-Q-learning
 Snake AI with Deep Q learning (using Pytorch).
-It was a lil' challenge I gave myself.
+It was a challenge I gave myself.
 I did it in a few days.
 Enjoy! :blush:

 ## Preview